- About SEAS

 - Offices & Services

 A senior thesis is more than a big project write-up.
 It is documentation of an attempt to contribute to the general understanding of some problem of computer science, together with exposition that sets the work in the context of what has come before and what might follow.
 In computer science, some theses involve building systems, some involve experiments and measurements, some are theoretical, some involve human subjects, and some do more than one of these things.
 Computer science is unusual among scientific disciplines in that current faculty research has many loose ends appropriate for undergraduate research.

 Senior thesis projects generally emerge from collaboration with faculty.
 Students looking for senior thesis projects should tell professors they know, especially professors whose courses they are taking or have taken, that they are looking for things to work on.
+See the page on CS Research for Undergrads.
 Ideas often emerge from recent papers discussed in advanced courses.
 The terms in which some published research was undertaken might be generalized, relaxed, restricted, or applied in a different domain to see if changed assumptions result in a changed solution.
 Once a project gets going, it often seems to assume a life of its own.

 To write a thesis, students may enroll in Computer Science 91r one or both terms during their senior year, under the supervision of their research advisor.
 The CS91r form is online.
 Rising seniors may wish to begin thinking about theses over the previous summer, and therefore may want to begin their conversations with faculty during their junior spring—or even try to stay in Cambridge to do summer research.